andreasberchtold/webpr-fs-20/TOOLBOX.md

 Display the contents of an array as table:
 `console.table(...)`

-Destructuring: Little bit like pattern matching in Haskell.
-`const [a,b,c] = [1,2,3]` binds a to 1, b to 2 and c to 3.
 Works analogously for objects: `let { a } = { a: 1, b:2 }`.

 In JSON (different from JavaScript Objects!), all property names have to be surrounded by double quotes and only simple data expressions are allowed.